 - Make sure your orchid gets enough nutrition, which is obtained from the potting medium, water and added fertilizer.

 - Make sure your orchid gets enough daylight.
+(Supplement with artificial lights if needed)

 - A sick orchid won’t start to grow multiple spikes, because it doesn’t have the needed energy for it – it’s energy consuming to grow spikes!
 So make sure your orchid is healthy and in good condition.